htcooper/htcooper.github.io/docs/resume.md

     - Personal contribution: UX, front-end web dev, artist/album/song pages with AudioDB and Spotify API integrations, optimized complex SQL queries for content-based recommendations ("if you like this song, you might also like ...").

     **Streamlit Dashboard App**
-    * This was a small project to visualize a CSV of restaurant data as interactive charts using Python and Streamlit.
+    * Python and Streamlit data visualization dashboard that pulls insights from a CSV.
     * [Demo](https://htcooper-rs-dashboard-app-t89tjw.streamlit.app/){:target="_blank"}
     * [Github repo](https://github.com/htcooper/rs-dashboard){:target="_blank"}